Sjors/nado-book/README.md

 ```

-To generate the jpeg cover images, export to PDF but override color profile to RGB:
+To generate the jpeg cover images, export to PDF but set to PDF 1.6 and change
+Output Intended For to Screen / Web.
+Then do:

 ```sh
 cd meta